 A DaemonSet also needs a

-.spec.template is the only required field of the
+.spec.template is one of the required fields in

 Always, or be unspecified, which defaults to